 Allow time to fill in the blanks to review the declarations of an adherent.
-Answers are underlined below.
+Answers are listed below.
+An adherent declares that they:

-- Believe in the Lord Jesus Christ and seek to follow Him - Participate through worship, fellowship and service at a local Salvation Army corps - Identify with the mission of The Salvation Army & would indicate so in a Census. • - Are 14 years of age or older and not an active member of any other religious body. • - Accept and adhere to the Doctrine & Practices of The Salvation Army •
+- Believe in the Lord Jesus Christ and seek to follow Him - Participate through worship, fellowship and service at a local Salvation Army corps - Identify with the mission of The Salvation Army and would indicate so in a census - Are 14 years of age or older and not an active member of any other religious body - Unlike soldiers, adherents do not wear the uniform